ikalchev/htapod/README.md

 So any initialisation of the tokio runtime must happen after the `unshare` call if we are to use multiple threads.

+## Complete flow

+Assume we start `htapod` with the command `htapod -- curl https://google.com`.
+The steps below outline the how `htapod` can tap into the communication of the subprocess.

+1. The main process creates a `socketpair`.
+2. The process makes the `fork` system call.
+3. The child process unshares the user, network and mount namespaces.
+4. The child proces configures the TUN interface and the TLS trust.
+5. The child process sends the file descriptor for the TUN interface over its end of the `socketpair`.
+6. The main process reads the file descriptor and uses it to set up user space networking.
+7. The main process signals the child process (through the socketpair) that it is ready to proxy traffic.
+8. The child process executes the user-given command - in this case `curl https://google.com`.
+9. The main process handles any UDP and TCP packets from `curl` and routes them appropriately.

 ## Resources and references